 The following factors can lengthen your truck accident claim.

-- Your attorney will need to examine many different types of documents from the trucking company and the driver, including maintenance records, driver safety records, and certifications, along with past violations and infractions.
+Your truck accident attorney in Milwaukee will need to examine many different types of documents from the trucking company and the driver, including maintenance records, driver safety records, and certifications, along with past violations and infractions.
 It may take quite some time for your attorney to obtain these records.

-- If the trucking company or its insurance company are not willing to make a fair settlement offer, a civil lawsuit may be required.
+If the trucking company or its insurance company is not willing to make a fair settlement offer, a civil lawsuit may be required.
 If a lawsuit has to be filed, it will take even longer to resolve your claim, especially if your case proceeds to a trial.